 Such appeals would include circumstances regarding instances when a student wishes to appeal an administrative drop from class for class disruption.

-A student who disagrees with an accommodation decision made by the Coordinator of Disabilities Services can appeal that decision to the Director of the Center for Writing, Leaning, and Teaching or to an Associate Academic Dean.
+A student who disagrees with an accommodation decision made by the Coordinator of Student Accessibility and Accommodations can appeal that decision to the Director of the Center for Writing, Leaning, and Teaching or to an Associate Academic Dean.
 If such an informal attempt to resolve the disagreement fails, the student may file a formal written complaint to the Associate Vice President for Business Services (ADA/504 Officer), who will chair a Hearing Board consisting of the Assistant Dean of Students, the chair of the Academic Standards Committee, the AAO/ Title IX Officer, and a student selected by the Hearing Board in consultation with the ASUPS president.
 The Hearing Board will then meet with the complainant, the Coordinator of Disabilities Services, and any other involved faculty or staff members relevant to the complaint.
-The final decision will be determined by the Board in a closed session and communicated in writing to the complainant and to the Coordinator of Disabilities Services.
+The final decision will be determined by the Board in a closed session and communicated in writing to the complainant and to the Coordinator of Student Accessibility and Accommodations.

 Education Records Policy – (Please see FERPA)